flowerinthenight/kubepfm/README.md

 This tool uses [`regexp.FindAllString`](https://golang.org/pkg/regexp/#Regexp.FindAllString) to resolve the input pattern.
 If your pattern includes `:` in it (i.e. `[[:alpha:]]`), then you need to include the `namespace` part, as this tool uses the `:` character as its input separator.

-If you have preprocessed target parameters (or more than fit as parameters) you can also give them as individual lines via STDIN instead.
+If you have preprocessed target parameters, you can also give them as individual lines via STDIN instead.

 ```bash
 # Simple pattern, namespace not needed